Frank Flatters: About

 Professional

-My academic career has always been at Queen's, but has included breaks to teach at University of Chicago and University of Essex, and to take research posts at London School of Economics, University College London, Harvard Insititute for International Development (HIID) and Harvard Law School.
+My academic career was always based at Queen's, but included breaks to teach at University of Chicago and University of Essex, and to take research posts at London School of Economics, University College London, Harvard Insititute for International Development (HIID) and Harvard Law School.
 My research has covered a range of areas in "applied welfare economics" including trade, public economics and corruption.
+Fundamental academic contributions in fiscal decentralization, cost-benefit analysis and corruption have been widely quoted and reprinted.

-In 1983 I took leave to became an advisor and later resident director of an HIID project in Indonesia.
+In 1983 I took temporary leave to became an advisor and later resident director of an HIID project in Indonesia.
 Funded by the Government of Indonesia, we worked with the senior economic ministers in developing and implementing a far-reaching policy reform program.
-The ministers were among the finest anywhere and working with them gave me a whole new education in economics, politics and policy.
+The ministers were among the finest anywhere.
+Working with them gave me a whole new education in economics, politics and policy.
 What began as a one year experiment turned into 3 years of residency and a further 12 years with this and other HIID projects.
 After returning to Queen's I directed CIDA-funded collaboration programs with new research institutes in Malaysia (MIER) and Thailand (TDRI).

 Personal